scality/Zenko/docs/docsource/reference/introduction/index.rst

 ============

-Zenko, Scality's multi-cloud controller, provides an open-source, platform-agnostic gateway to enable replication, management, and general ease of use to storage managers handling extreme data volumes over multiple clouds.
+Zenko, Scality's multi-cloud controller, provides an open-source, platform-agnostic gateway to facilitate data replication and management for storage managers handling extreme data volumes over multiple clouds.
 Zenko provides a single integration point from which cloud data can be managed in several protocol spaces.
 Zenko either builds a namespace for cloud object data stores, or ingests the namespace of supported cloud data stores to perform powerful metadata-based file management and search tasks.

 Zenko offers these capabilities using the logic and much of the syntax of